This was shot entirely on a Nikon D3 still camera.

 They nailed some details on this one, like built-in lens cloths on the dividers, and a great ID sleeve which will fit oversized cards takes the place of the standard annoying slipknotted hangtag.
 One side panel is soft and fuzzy inside for an iPhone or Blackberry.
 Then of course there is the ubiquitous waterproof condom hidden inside the back to cover your bag when you just had to bring it on the water ride.

+I usually cut off or immediately throw away anything non-essential from my bags.
+The Classified suffered only two casualties.
 The included CF card pouch is a nice touch, but those hard cases Lowepro makes are so much better as to render this meaningless.
 The 3-point stabilizing strap hanging off the shoulder strap is useful of maybe you are running or biking with the bag, but other than that it just gets in the way.
 I think I lost it already.
 The shoulder strap has a small flap that is supposed to help keep your camera's strap in place.
 It doesn't work, even if my strap were thin enough for it.
 I didn't cut it off though, since it looks nice.

 I'm a little mystified by the lack of end pockets.
 With the bag over one shoulder, that's the quickest place to store essential gear, spare change, or especially a water bottle, which I don't like throwing inside with the cameras.
 I think the shoulder strap, though comfortable, could be improved.
 I am a fan of shoulder strap pads that "float" along the length of the strap.
 That keeps the bag stuck to your shoulder even when you are swinging it around your body.
 The zipper pull-tabs can interfere with the shoulder strap when you pick it up, causing it to tilt slightly.
 It's never caused a real problem, but it bugs me.